MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Authentication/SessionConfigurationArticle.md

 Use ``ATOAuthSessionConfiguration`` when an external OAuth package owns authorization.
 ATProtoKit does not implement identity verification, authorization-server discovery, PAR, PKCE, DPoP, OAuth token persistence, refresh, or nonce retries.
 The OAuth package supplies the visible account context and executes complete requests through an ``ATRequestExecutor``.
 See <doc:OAuthIntegration> for that integration pattern.

+OAuth permission scopes are also selected in the external OAuth package's authorization request, not on `SessionConfiguration` or `ATOAuthSessionConfiguration`.
+The resulting ``SessionAuthorizationContext`` records the exact scopes returned by the authorization server; it does not request or expand them.
+See <doc:OAuthIntegration> for requesting additional scopes and upgrading an existing session.

 ## Understand the core contract

 ``SessionConfiguration`` inherits from `Sendable`, ``ATRequestAuthenticator``, and `AnyObject`.
 Consequently, a conformer must be a concurrency-safe reference type, but the protocol does not specifically require a `final` `class`.
 A `final` `class` with immutable sendable state or an actor are common implementation choices.